Program

 Felipe Mercado, California State University, Fresno

-Workshop 6: Integrating contemplative practices with psychedelic-assisted psychotherapy research: Methodology, best practices and ethics
+ROOM 2: Workshop 6: Integrating contemplative practices with psychedelic-assisted psychotherapy research: Methodology, best practices and ethics

 Aviva Berkovich-Ohana & Yair Dor-Ziderman, University of Haifa